Durham Bulls Athletic Park: Renovations

 One year later a stairwell was added to the pavilion.
 This connected it to the third base concourse, making the DBAP a 360° ballpark.
 For the 2010 season, the Diamond View II Building opened a new restaurant called the "Tobacco Road Sports Cafe".
 It has outdoor seating to watch the game during game days or just to enjoy a North Carolina summer evening.
 Outside the ballpark are four more restaurants: the Cuban Revolution, Saladelia, Tyler's Restaurant & Taproom, and Mellow Mushroom.
 Construction of Diamond View III began in 2012 and was completed in 2013.

 Before the start of the 2016 season the Bulls announced additions to the park, including an updated kids play area called Playground 42.
 Two new message boards also were installed at the main entrance.
 The boards were made up from pieces of the park's former video board, which was removed due to the 2014 renovations.
-In 2019, three new ribbon boards were added to the outside of Diamond View II.
+In 2015, the stadium became the first in Minor League Baseball to feature an active on-site microbrewery.
+The Bull Durham Beer Company, located on the main concourse behind home plate near Section 105, operates a 2.5-barrel system that allows fans to view the brewing process through glass partitions during games.
+Although the brand was acquired by Raleigh-based R&D Brewing in 2019, it remains the only production brewery located inside a minor league ballpark.
+In 2019, three new ribbon boards were added to the outside of the Diamond View II building.